Recently we were specifically asked for a spring landscape photography list.

 Spring is the perfect time to photograph waterfalls, wildlife and the milky way.

-These are the lenses I use for my spring photography:
+These are the lenses we use for spring photography:

-- Nikon 24-70 mm F2.8: This is my primary landscape lens that gives me a wide angle as well as telephoto to get closer shots.
+- Nikon 24-70 mm F2.8: This is our primary landscape lens that provides wide angle and telephoto shots.

 - Nikon 200-500 mm: A good wildlife lens when animals aren’t too far away, and it’s not too heavy for hiking.

-- Nikon AF-S NIKKOR 500mm f/5.6E PF ED VR Lens – My favorite new wildlife lens due to its small size and weight compared to the bigger 500mm lens!!
+- Nikon AF-S NIKKOR 500mm f/5.6E PF ED VR Lens – Our new favorite wildlife lens due to its small size and weight compared to the bigger 500mm lens!!

 - Rokinon 24 mm F1.4: If you are interested in photographing the Milky Way, this is a wonderful lens to use.